outdreamer/build-a-cure/docs/tasks/function_to_do.md

                   - a direction/degree-correcting structure
                   - an error-detection structure like a low-level error threshold

-              - ***: the over-reduction & isolation structures can also be used to infer the solution structure function of a reversal applied to reduction/isolation operations
+              - ***: the extremity & over-reduction & isolation structures can also be used to infer the solution structure function of a reversal applied to reduction/isolation operations
-                - variation in priority
+                - variation in priority/direction
                   - over-simplification :: reduction/isolation
                   - over-complication :: expansion/integration
                 - similarity between over-simplification & over-complication
                   - over-simplification :: opposite of over-complication
                 - connecting function:
                   - opposite :: reverse
+                  - apply 'reverse' structure to correct 'direction/degree' error

+              - ***: an over-reduction/isolation error structure can be used to infer a solution structure of a 'connecting & expanding' or 'averaging/balancing' function

-            - query to filter embedded insight paths
+            - insight-path generating query to filter & identify embedded insight paths
-              - identify relevance structures (connecting function) of high-similarity structures (reduction & isolation/distribution functions) in error structures (like an imbalance) of high-variation structures (power distribution, positive/negative charge, priority direction/extremity, causal direction)
+              - identify relevance structures (connecting function) of high-similarity structures (extremes, opposites, reduction & isolation/distribution functions) in error structures (like an imbalance) of high-variation structures (power distribution, positive/negative charge, priority direction/extremity, causal direction)

   - diagram of alternate interfaces (information = combination of structure, potential, change or structure, cause or structure, system)